stevedekorte/strvct.net/docs/ProjectOverview.md

 ### Collection Managers

-When a property of a domain object references a collection of domain objects which have their own **domain logic** associated with them (i.e. for adding, deleting, reording, sorting, searching, and moving items, validation, etc.), they should, following object oriented principles, have a **Collection Manager** domain object which contains that logic and whose subnodes are the collection being managed.
+When a property of a domain object references a collection of domain objects with their own domain logic (i.e., for adding, deleting, reordering, sorting, searching, and moving items, validation, etc.), they should, following object-oriented principles, have a Collection Manager domain object which contains that logic and whose subnodes are the collection being managed.

-For example, a Server class might have a guestConnections property which references an instance of GuestConnections (a decendant of DomainObject) and whose subnodes are instances of GuestConnection.
+For example, a Server class might have a guestConnections property which references an instance of GuestConnections (a descendant of DomainObject) and whose subnodes are instances of GuestConnection.
 The use of this pattern is essential to properly expressing domain models within this framework.

 ## User Interface